AxiSEMunity/AxiSEM3D/doc/Installation.md

 * loading a proper compiler and its compatible software bundles;
 * sending the correct compiler flags and link options.

-Instructions should be elaborated in the user manual of the machine.
+Detailed instructions can usually be found in the user manual of the cluster.